 Activating Lane Tracing Assist

-Activating Lane Tracing Assist (LTA) in your Toyota Camry enhances your driving experience by providing additional support on the road.
-To get started, verify that both Lane Centering and Steering Assist are enabled in the Multi-Information Display (MID) settings.
-LTA activates when you engage Full Speed Dynamic Radar Cruise Control, indicated by blue lines on the MID.
-For added lane awareness, you can independently control Lane Departure Alert (LDA) using the steering wheel button, even with only Steering Assist on.
-Remember, the system issues audible and visual alerts while tracking a preceding vehicle.
-However, Lane Tracing Assist will deactivate if you remove your hands from the wheel, reminding you that safety is paramount in driver assistance.
+Start by confirming that both Lane Centering and Steering Assist are enabled in the MID settings.
+LTA turns on automatically when you engage Full Speed Dynamic Radar Cruise Control, shown by blue lines on the MID.
+You can control Lane Departure Alert (LDA) separately using the dedicated button on the steering wheel, even if only Steering Assist is on.
+The system sends both audible and visual alerts while tracking a vehicle ahead.
+If your hands leave the wheel, LTA turns off.

 Understanding Operational Indicators